robertmryan/Interactive-Custom-Transitions-in-Swift/README.md

 This is an demonstration of a Custom Transitions and Interactive Custom Transitions.

-The idea was to illustrate a custom "presentation" transition from the root scene to a navigation controller.
+The idea was to illustrate a custom "presentation" transition between the scenes in a navigation controller.
 The goal was to allow interactive gestures to swipe between three different scenes, A, B, and C underneath the navigation controller to illustrate custom "push" and "pop" transitions between the navigation controller's scenes.

-The goal was also to allow the user to swipe back to the root view controller, too.
+There's also code if you wanted to have a custom transition as the navigation controller, itself, is presented and dismissed, though I have commented out that code to avoid clouding the issue, namely custom transitions within a navigation controller.

 To implement this, the suggestion was to implement a custom subclass of the navigation controller that would instantiate the custom animation controllers and interaction controllers as necessary: